Is There Uber in Sorrento? 5 Essential Transportation Options You Need to Know

 See Related: Top Italy Travel Videos You Need to See

-Does Uber Operate in Sorrento?
+Why Doesn’t Uber Operate in Sorrento?

-Private drivers are another alternative for visitors planning day trips to the Amalfi Coast from Sorrento.
-These services typically cost around €140, which may be more economical than taxis for longer journeys or full-day excursions.
+Traditional taxis remain the primary on-demand transportation option in Sorrento, though many travelers report that fares can be expensive — a typical ride around town costs approximately €30.
+Private drivers are the other alternative for visitors planning day trips to the Amalfi Coast, usually costing around €140, which can be more economical than taxis for longer journeys or full-day excursions.

 Transportation alternatives in Sorrento include:

-- Local taxis (more expensive)
+- Local taxis (more expensive, but on-demand)

-- Private drivers (good for longer trips)
+- Private drivers / NCC car service (good for longer trips)

-- Public buses (economical option)
+- Public buses (the economical option)

-- Ferry services (for coastal destinations)
+- Ferry services (for coastal destinations like Capri)

 - Walking (Sorrento’s town center is compact)

-How to Get Around Without Uber
+How to Get Around Sorrento Without Uber

 Car Rental Services

 Renting a car gives you the most freedom to explore Sorrento and the stunning Amalfi Coast at your own pace.
-Several rental agencies operate in the town center and at Naples Airport.
-Prices typically range from €40-80 per day depending on the vehicle size and season.
+Several rental agencies operate in the town center and at Naples International Airport.
+Prices typically range from €40–80 per day depending on the vehicle size and season.

 Be aware that parking in Sorrento can be challenging and expensive.
-Many hotels offer parking for guests but expect to pay around €20-25 per day.
+Many hotels offer parking for guests, but expect to pay around €20–25 per day.
 The narrow, winding roads along the coast can be intimidating for first-time visitors, so consider your driving comfort level before renting.

 Scooter and Bike Rentals

 Scooters are perfect for short trips along the coast or to nearby villages.
 Many rental shops provide helmets, but bring your own if you prefer.
-Some shops even offer digital payment options, including apps compatible with Microsoft’s financial software systems for secure transactions.

-Safety is important—the roads can be steep, and drivers can be aggressive.
+Safety is important — the roads can be steep, and drivers can be aggressive.
 If you’re inexperienced with scooters, consider an e-bike instead, which helps with the hilly terrain while still giving you the open-air experience.

 Walkability of Sorrento